 - a.
-No alarm user shall install or maintain a burglar alarm or similar system arranged to signal the presence of a hazard involving an unauthorized intrusion or attempted robbery of a premises, and to which the Stow Police Department is expected to respond, without first complying with and there- after continuing to comply with this bylaw and the Rules and Regulations to be enacted by the Selectmen for the purposes of implementing, enforcing and administering this bylaw. - b.
+No alarm user shall install or maintain a burglar alarm or similar system arranged to signal the presence of a hazard involving an unauthorized intrusion or attempted robbery of a premises, and to which the Stow Police Department is expected to respond, without first complying with and there- after continuing to comply with this bylaw and the Rules and Regulations to be enacted by the Select Board for the purposes of implementing, enforcing and administering this bylaw. - b.
 Fire alarm systems and alarm systems which monitor temperature, smoke, humidity or any other condition not directly related to the detection of a burglary, unauthorized intrusion or attempted robbery are specifically excluded from this bylaw and the Rules and Regulations to be enacted hereunder.

 - c.
-The Board of Selectmen, with the assistance of the Police Chief, shall promulgate and enact Rules and Regulations for the implementation, enforcement and administration of this bylaw, including permit fees, user fees and fines or other penalties for any violations. - d.
+The Select Board, with the assistance of the Police Chief, shall promulgate and enact Rules and Regulations for the implementation, enforcement and administration of this bylaw, including permit fees, user fees and fines or other penalties for any violations. - d.
 The maximum fine for any violation shall be \$50.00.
 Each day during which a violation exists and continues shall constitute a separate offense.
+(Section 27 adapted 5/8/84)